 Based on the operating principles, the temperature probe must be installed directly on the boiler tube.

-This photo shows what the boiler looks like without the boiler housing on a Dometic DM2652.
-The ARP temperature sensor may be installed through the heater access door on most refrigerators.
-Please use the above menu for your make of fridge, be it a Dometic or Norcold, then use the next set of menus to go directly to your model of fridge.
+Please use the above menu for your make of fridge, be it a Dometic or Norcold, then use the next set of

-Even if your make and model are not shown, these pages are vary helpful because all RV refrigerators are made in a similar fashion.
+Even if your make and model are not shown, these pages are vary helpful

 Click this link for the boiler sensor insulation instructions.